bobwilmes/aers/README.md

 ## Architecture
 ![aers Architecture](images/aersarchitecture.jpg)

-The aers applications is designed to build communications of an emergency nature for transmission and reception over HF ham radio.
+The aers application is designed to build communications of an emergency nature for transmission and reception over HF ham radio.
 This might possibly include the GPS location of the mobile device, the call sign of the ham operating the mobile device, items such as lists of emergency supplies needed.
 It's expected that locations of transportation blockages such as bridges or roads that are blocked or